 Ambassador Ronald Weiser was appointed by President George W. Bush as Ambassador to the Slovak Republic in 2001, a post he held until December 2004.
 In 2004, Ambassador Weiser and his wife, Eileen Lappin Weiser, donated $250,000 to CREES to establish the Ronald and Eileen Weiser Slovakia-University of Michigan Collaboration which supported travel, research, and scholarly exchange between U-M and Slovakia.
 In 2008, with matching funds from the University President's Donor Challenge, the Weisers made a second gift totaling $11.5 million to establish the Weiser Center for Europe and Eurasia and the Weiser Center for Emerging Democracies.
 The mission of the centers is to promote interdisciplinary knowledge about, and public engagement with, the institutions, cultures, and histories of Europe and Eurasia and the conditions and policies facilitating historical, contemporary, and prospective transformations from authoritarian rule to democracies with vital civil societies.

 Ambassador Ronald Weiser, a graduate of the University of Michigan Business School, was appointed by President George Bush as U.S. Ambassador to Slovakia from 2001-04.
 In addition to his diplomatic responsibilities he organized three international investment conferences attended by investors from hundreds of companies.
 In 2004, he received the White Double Cross from Slovak President Rudolf Schuster, the highest award given to non-Slovaks; and the Cultural Pluralism Award from the U.S. Commission for the Preservation of America’s Heritage Abroad for his work on the restoration of the Jewish cemetery in Zakopane, Poland, and one of Slovakia’s most cherished historical sites, the medieval Trencin Castle.
 In 2007 Ambassador Weiser was honored by the Woodrow Wilson International Center of the Smithsonian with the Woodrow Wilson Award for Public Service.
 He has chaired or co-chaired numerous non-profits over many years including the University of Michigan’s National Board of the Ginsberg Center for Community Service and Learning.
 In 1968, he founded McKinley Associates, a national real estate investment company, and served as its chairman and CEO until 2001.
-He currently serves as a Finance Chair of the Republican National Committee and from 2009-10 was the Chair of the Michigan Republican Party.
+He currently serves as a Trustee or Director of the Gerald R. Ford Presidential Foundation, The Henry Ford, the Michigan Chamber of Commerce, and Silver Bay Realty Trust Corp.
+He is also a member of the University of Michigan’s Ross School of Business Zell/Lurie Institute for Entrepreneurial Studies Advisory Board and the University’s Food Allergy Center Advisory Board.
+He was National Finance Chairman of the Republican National Committee from 2011-13, and Chair of the Michigan Republican Party from 2009-10.

 Eileen Lappin Weiser holds an master's degree in music from U-M. She served as the executive director of the McKinley Foundation, a public community foundation founded by the couple in 1984.
 She has also served as a board member for numerous community arts and civic affairs organizations.
 Mrs. Weiser is serving her second eight-year term on Michigan's State Board of Education.
 She has been a board member of the Fund for Improvement of Post-Secondary Education and is currently serving her second term on the National Assessment Governing Board (NAGB), chairing the Reporting and Dissemination Committee for the National Assessment for Educational Progress (NAEP), or Nation's Report Card.
 She is a member of NAGB's NAEP 12th Grade Preparedness Commission, and was recently appointed by Governor Snyder as a board member of the Midwestern Higher Education Compact.